-This is the normal operating mode for the MC9S08SH8.
-This mode is selected upon the MCU exiting reset if the BKGD/MS pin is high.
-In this mode, the CPU executes code from internal memory with execution beginning at the address fetched from memory at 0xFFFE-0xFFFF after reset.
+This is the normal operating mode for the MC9S08DZ128 Series.
+This mode is selected when the BKGD/MS pin is high at the rising edge of reset.
+In this mode, the CPU executes code from internal memory with execution beginning at the address fetched from memory at 0xFFFE\0xFFFF after reset.